Where can I get free or inexpensive help?

 Do you think you've been the victim of consumer fraud?

-Their jurisdiction is broad and covers virtually every type of product or service.
-Once a complaint is filed, it is reviewed by the Office's legal staff and ordinarily sent to the business for a response.
-The business sends a written response to the complaint to the Attorney General's Office, which they then forward to the consumer.
-If the business doesn't respond or if the matter remains unresolved, one of the Office's volunteer conciliators may step in and try to negotiate a resolution that is acceptable to both the consumer and the business.
-If the conciliation process does not produce a satisfactory outcome from the consumer's point of view, the consumer may consider filing a lawsuit on their own, with or without an attorney.
+Once a complaint is filed, the Office's legal staff will review it and most likely send it to the business for a response.
+The business is required to send back a written response to the complaint.
+The ATO will forward that to the consumer.
+If the business doesn't respond or the matter remains unresolved, one of the Office's volunteer conciliators may try to negotiate a resolution that the business and consumer find acceptable.
+If conciliation fails, the consumer may consider filing a lawsuit on their own, with or without an attorney.

-As a state agency, the Attorney General's Office cannot provide legal advice or representation to individuals.
-The Office does, however, retain consumer complaint data as it helps them identify new trends and may lead to a consumer protection enforcement action, now or in the future.
+As a state agency, the Attorney General's Office cannot provide legal advice or representation to individuals, but it does retain consumer complaint data to help identify new trends and may lead to a consumer protection enforcement action.